LGBTQ Community - Lesbian, Gay, Bisexual, Transgender, Queer

 Laura never attempted to conceal her sexual orientation, but she was not surprised to find that some clients who were new to her practice were uncomfortable with that part of her identity.
 "I would hope they get to know who I am as a person, not a label.
 Because I do not want anyone as a client who cannot fully trust me."

-She has found that financial guidance for the elderly has a special importance within the LGBT community.
-"In some cases, my older LGBT clients have been rejected by their families," she said.
+She has found that financial guidance for the elderly has a special importance within the LGBTQ community.
+"In some cases, my older LGBTQ clients have been rejected by their families," she said.
 "Several of my clients have had difficulty finding a welcoming elder care facility, where they can find acceptance and support.
 Or they discover that hospitals do not always recognize their partners as family."

 Laura has successfully advocated for many clients.
 "Managing money is the easy part of this profession," she said.
 "Helping people feel fully heard, and guiding them through sensitive, personal financial issues is the real work. "